 Widgets for Wonks:

 myXProtectStatus – A drop down status menulet, showing date, version, and threats protected against in the Xprotect plist.
 Written in bash, wrapped by Platypus, it is informational only (so don’t ask me to add some menu item to do something, it just reports).
-Tuck it away somewhere, add to your loginitems.
-Updated to work with Mavericks.
+Tuck it away somewhere and add to your loginitems.

 Screenshot of myXProtectStatus: